adam-neto/l2p_mcp/README.md

 ## Docker

 This repo supports running the MCP server as a long-lived local Docker service over streamable HTTP.
+The Docker files live in the [`server/`](server/) directory.

 The container is configured to: